 When there is talk about the scope of Kotlin, it can be considered that it is very vast.
 Everything, from Uber’s internal tooling process to Gradle plugins, is written using Kotlin.
 Many of the social media companies are also seen moving to Kotlin from Java to provide a better user experience to customers.

-Many of the companies such as Autodesk, VMware, Yandex, Chalk, and others make use of Kotlin on a daily basis for their requirements.
+Many companies such as Autodesk, VMware, Yandex, Chalk, and others make use of Kotlin on a daily basis for their requirements.

 Following are some of the features that give Kotlin the higher hand when it comes to choosing a programming language for application development: